vynu/vynayakin_challenge/README.md

      e.
 EC2 instances will be created with matching scaling policies (high/low CPU metrics)

      d.
-GO webserver will be installed is docker container with SSL and HTTP to HTTPS port forwarding.
+GO webserver will be installed in docker container with SSL and HTTP to HTTPS port forwarding.

 2. GO program contains webserver code  with SSL.